-The district publishes a quarterly newsletter and sends it via email to the parents/guardians of all Bexley students identified as gifted in one or more areas.
-Each newsletter will focus on a specific topic and include articles and resources related to the topic that families may find helpful and any announcements specific to Bexley gifted learners.
-Past newsletters can be found on the Gifted Education website.
+Relevant information will be provided periodically to the parents/guardians of all Bexley students identified as gifted in one or more areas via email.
+Newsletters will focus on specific topics and related resources that families may find helpful and any announcements specific to Bexley learners identified as gifted.

-Quarterly Family Meetings
+Family Meetings

-Each quarter, a. special meeting will be held for families of gifted Bexley learners.
-Meetings may be held in person or virtually with dates and times announced via the quarterly newsletter.
-Meetings may include a presentation of a topic related to raising gifted children, opportunities for families to discuss experiences, or other related activities.
+Special meetings will be held for families of Bexley learners identified as gifted.
+Meetings may be held in person or virtually and may include a presentation of a topic related to raising children identified as gifted, opportunities for families to discuss experiences, or other related activities.